 “Roger Waters is a true creative visionary, and we’re pleased to have him participate for 2020,” said Hugh Forrest, Chief Programming Officer.
 “SXSW continues to be a unique destination for innovation and discovery, and we’re excited about the addition of the many groundbreaking pioneers, influential voices and business leaders that we’ve added to this year’s lineup.”

 Featured Speakers represent industry trailblazers and creative visionaries from the world’s of tech, film, and music.
-Newly-added speakers include The Bon Appétit Test Kitchen chefs, Sophia Bush; Ray Dalio, Tommy Hilfiger, Curtis “50 Cent” Jackson, Melanie Perkins, Jade Raymond, Phoebe Robinson, and more.
+Newly-added speakers include The Bon Appétit Test Kitchen chefs, Sophia Bush; Tommy Hilfiger, Curtis “50 Cent” Jackson, Melanie Perkins, Jade Raymond, Phoebe Robinson, and more.

 Access these exciting speaker presentations and more when you register to join us March 13-22 for the 2020 SXSW Conference & Festivals in Austin, TX.
 Attendees will receive primary access to programming associated with their badge type while also enjoying secondary entry to most other SXSW events.
 Save $375 when you register through November 22.
 Book your stay with SXSW Housing & Travel for the best available rates and locations.